fjfnaranjo/didactic-umbrella/README.md

 easy to achieve.

 CI/CD will be implemented as GitHub actions.

-Find the code for this part in the 'improved-couscous' repository.

 ### Deployment diagram (point 2 in the code test)
 ```